 These are levied at varying rates on customs entries in respect of imported goods according to their classification in Schedules to the relevant legislation.
 There are exemptions in relation to specific goods.
 In all cases the basis is the c.i.f. value of the goods at the time of import.

 The rates of Customs Duties (as per Common External Tariff) have been reduced gradually since 1995.
-Rates vary from 0% to 30% on specified items.
-Duties on non-competing Capital Goods have been reduced to 2.5%.
-Import surcharge is imposed on selected items.
+Rates vary from zero percent (0%) to forty percent (40%) on specified items.

 The returns are made on specified forms at the port of entry to the Comptroller of Customs and Excise and goods are released after the taxes are assessed and paid.